n8willis/opentype-shaping-documents/opentype-shaping-syriac.md

 a native Syriac letter in order to change it to a foreign loan letter.

-**Syāmē** is the name for the diacritical mark that is used to indicate the pluralization of a word when the singular and plural forms of the word do not differ in their consonantal spelling.
+**Syāmē** is the name for the diacritical mark that is used to indicate the pluralization of a word.

 The **Syriac Abbreviation Mark** is a Unicode control character used to trigger the addition of an overline glyph that may span the length